zhqu1148980644/TMP/leetcode/123-Best-Time-to-Buy-and-Sell-Stock-III.md

 - The target state:
     - `dp[i - 1][k][0]`.  `dp[i - 1][k][1]` is definitely smaller.
 - Base states:
-    - when filling the table, base state are not required to be filled.
+    - when filling the table, base states are not required to be filled.
     - `dp[-1][k][0] = dp[i][0][0] = 0`
     - `dp[-1][k][1] = dp[i][0][1] = -infinity` means impossible.

 1. ##### problem 121